okohll/abdocs/content/docs/fields/field-options/relation-field-options.md

 They will be able to filter on any field in the view to search for a record.

-> Of course pre-set [view filters](https://todo.com) can be used to narrow down the list of relevant records if that is helpful, e.g. if only records of a certain category are required.
+> Using pre-set [view filters](https://todo.com) to narrow down the list of relevant records can be helpful, e.g. if only records of a certain category are required.

 ## Use only given values
 When this is un-ticked, allow the user to create a new parent record directly from the child record's editing screen.
 Relation fields allow you to type the name of a parent record to find and select one.
 If no matches are found, a prompt will appear allowing the user to create one.